Publishing and Research at AMBS

-New Book: A History of Mennonite Youth Ministry
+Recent release: A History of Mennonite Youth Ministry

 A History of Mennonite Youth Ministry, 1885–2005 gives attention to efforts to nurture faith in young people of a particular faith group, Mennonites in North America.
-Sometimes those efforts were led by a denomination or its agencies and sometimes by a grassroots contingent of faithful people within the church, or by people clamoring for a voice.
+Sometimes those efforts were led by a denomination or its agencies and sometimes by a grassroots contingent of faithful people within the church, or by people clamoring for a voice

 Anabaptist Prayer Book